spectrocloud/librarium/docs/docs-content/clusters/cluster-management/certificate-management.md

 ---
-sidebar_label: "Certificate Management"
+sidebar_label: "Renew Cluster PKI Certificates"
-title: "Certificate Management"
+title: "Renew Cluster PKI Certificates"
-description: "Learn how to manage the cluster certificates through Palette."
+description: "Learn how auto-renewal of certificates work in Palette and how to "
 hide_table_of_contents: false
 sidebar_position: 50
 tags: ["clusters", "cluster management"]